Shannon Curtis: Solo career

 Curtis released two 10-track maxi-singles in 2011, for the songs "Brightest Light in the Room" and "Let's Stay In", both of which showcased her evolving sound.
 Where before Curtis had used mostly natural acoustic-based instruments, these songs featured prominent drum machines and synthesizers.
 "Brightest Light in the Room" was written for two female US Army veterans on the occasion of their wedding engagement.

 A third standalone single, "Anti-Gravity", was released in August 2012.
 The song was written by Curtis on the occasion of the death of her neighbor, opera composer Daniel Catán.

 On June 18, 2013, Curtis released her debut full-length album of downtempo dreampop, Cinemascope, produced by her husband, Jamie Hill.
 Cinemascope was subsequently nominated in the 2014 Independent Music Awards in the category of Best Producer.

 Curtis released her follow-up album Metaforma on June 17, 2014.
 Curtis also released a companion acoustic album on the same day, entitled Personal Songs Volume 1.
 Curtis initially sold this album only at shows, eventually releasing it worldwide on October 21, 2014.

-Curtis was the winner of the 2007 Winery Music Awards.
+Between 2013 and 2022, Curtis released one full-length studio album every year.

+The title song from Curtis's 2022 album Good to Me hit #1 on radio station KBGE in September 2022.

 Touring

-Curtis has done 11 national and 5 regional tours since 2007.
-She often makes reference to her 2002 Volkswagen Jetta, which she drives when on tour.
-The Jetta's wheel was used as the picture on the CD single of "Get Outta Town".
-Curtis announced on Twitter on September 28, 2014 that her Jetta had hit 333,333 miles.
+Curtis has done 12 national and 7 regional tours since 2007.

+From 2012 through 2020, all of Curtis's house concerts were performed in the living rooms and back yards of her supporters.
+Curtis performed over 600 house concerts in that time.

+In 2023, Curtis announced that she was moving her performances out of back yards and living rooms and into small theaters, and that she and Hill would be making their theater debut at the Sofia Theatre in Sacramento, CA on April 22.
+This performance marked Curtis and Hill's debut as a synthpop duo.

+Curtis and Hill subsequently announced The Good to Me Tour on Instagram on August 4, 2023.
+Curtis and Hill performed the first leg of The Good to Me Tour in September, 2023, with shows in Pennsylvania, Vermont, Nebraska, and Missouri.

 House concert touring and book

 Frustrated with what she characterized as difficulty making progress on the traditional club and coffeehouse touring circuit, Curtis started experimenting in 2011 with supplementing her regular touring schedule with house concerts.
 She found house concerts to be "the most rewarding, fulfilling, and successful kind of touring I’ve ever done", and soon abandoned traditional touring to focus exclusively on house concert touring.
-Curtis developed a highly profitable model for house concert touring, and in February 2014 published a how-to book detailing her method, titled "No Booker, No Bouncer, No Bartender: How I Made $25K On A 2-Month House Concert Tour (And How You Can Too)."
+Curtis and Hill developed a highly profitable model for house concert touring, and in February 2014 published a how-to book detailing their method, titled "No Booker, No Bouncer, No Bartender: How I Made $25K On A 2-Month House Concert Tour (And How You Can Too)."